 - Prior relevant work experience

 You may go through the program as either a full or part time student.
 Up to 12 credits can be taken prior to matriculating in the program.
 Full-time graduate students at the Center for the Environment are eligible to receive a graduate assistantship which may include a stipend and tuition, depending on availability.
-Contact CFE for information about funding opportunities.

 Tuition is set by the College of Graduate Studies.
 Visit their website for current tuition rates.